 Pavones, near the Osa Peninsula, boasts one of the world’s longest left breaks.
 The prime time to surf Pavones is between August and September.
 Although the weather can be very wet, and the roads muddy (a 4x4 is highly recommended for travel along the Central and Southern coastline), the surf is well worth the effort.

 Carribbean Coast - Surfing the Salsa Brava

 The Caribbean has a fairly brief season, but benefits from seasonal storms that create waves from 2 to 12 feet.
 One of the most famous Caribbean breaks is Salsa Brava, a right reef break that produces powerful barrels.

-We have exceptional Costa Rica condos, homes and lots at or near the best surfing spots.
-Please click here to inquire about our Costa Rica surf properties.
+We have exceptional Costa Rica homes at or near the best surfing spots.